“Karen Kelsky is a sort of macabre ‘Ms. Mentor’ for the 21st century” ~ Matthew Pratt Guterl

 Karen Kelsky is the Founder and President of The Professor Is In, which provides advice and consulting services on the academic job search and all elements of the academic and post-academic career.
 She speaks nationally and internationally on topics related to Ph.D. professionalization, and is a weekly columnist at Chronicle Vitae.
 Her latest book is The Professor Is In: The Essential Guide to Turning Your Ph.D.
 Into a Job (Random House 2015).

-Karen Kelsky, aka, The Professor, is a former tenured professor and Department Head with 15 years of experience teaching at the University of Oregon and the University of Illinois at Urbana-Champaign.
+Karen is a former tenured professor and Department Head with 15 years of experience teaching at the University of Oregon and the University of Illinois at Urbana-Champaign.
 Her Ph.D. is in Cultural Anthropology, with a focus on Japan, from the University of Hawai’i.
 Her B.A. is from the University of Michigan.
-Her book, Women on the Verge: Japanese Women, Western Dreams, was published in 2001 by Duke University Press.
-She has trained 5 of her own Ph.D. students who have gone on to successful careers in academia and related fields.
-She has worked as a committee member with numerous Ph.D.s and Masters students, and hundreds of undergraduate students.
+Her first book, an academic monograph, Women on the Verge: Japanese Women, Western Dreams, was published in 2001 by Duke University Press.